featbit/featbit-dotnet-sdk/README.md

 #### Dependency Injection

 We can register the FeatBit services using standard conventions.
-And by default, the SDK will use the default `LoggerFactory` provided by the host.
+And by default, the SDK will use the default `ILoggerFactory` provided by the host.

 > **Note**
 > The `AddFeatBit` extension method will block the current thread for a maximum duration specified in `FbOptions.StartWaitTime`.